 Before men had access to this, the only tool available was the straight razor.

-With apologies to the cartridge and disposable razor, the safety razor is the best pure compromise between the closeness of a straight razor and the quick shaving time of an electric razor.
+With apologies to the cartridge and disposable razor, the safety razor is the best compromise between the closeness of a straight razor and the quick shaving time of an electric razor.

-What’s great about the safety razor is cheap cost of DE blades.
-Unlike cartridges that can cost over $10 for a 4 pack, DE blades costs just a fraction.
+What’s great about the safety razor is the cheap cost of DE blades.
+Unlike cartridges that can cost over $10 for a 4 pack, DE blades cost just a fraction.

 Safety razors can shave almost as close as a straight razor minus the inherent risks of raking an open blade on your face.
-Once you master proper technique, you’ll be able to shave close with much less irritation than a multi blade cartridge.
+Once you master the proper technique, you’ll be able to shave close with much less irritation than a multi-blade cartridge.

-All things being equal, a good quality safety razor will last a lifetime while an electric razor will last for about 20 years.
+All things being equal, a good quality safety razor will last a lifetime while an electric shaver will last for about 20 years.

 That is if you buy good quality brands from reputable stores and take good care of it.

 Disposable razors don’t last very long.
-After the blades dull up, it’s a throw away.
-Cartridge razors is more environmentally friendly because you just replace the cartridge.
+After the blades dull up, it’s a throwaway.
+Cartridge razors are more environmentally friendly because you just replace the cartridge.

 A decent safety razor will cost around $30 more or less, while a decent DE blade will cost 10 cents per piece.

 Let’s say you change blades 3 times a week.
-In a 10 year period after the initial $30 investment for the safety razor you’ll only spend $156.
+10 years after the initial $30 investment for the safety razor, you’ll only spend $156.

 Even if you change the blade twice more, you’ll spend only $312 for that time frame.
 Add the safety razor to the cost, and you’d still be spending less than $400.

 That frees up a lot of cash to do other stuff or buy a better safety razor.

-On the other hand a good electric razor will cost around $200.
+On the other hand, an excellent electric razor will cost around $200.

 You will need to replace the shaver head every 18 months.

 The replacement head of a Braun 9000 series will cost around $48.
-Total cost of ownership when you add up to $536 over a 10 year period.
+The total cost of ownership when you add up to $536 over 10 years.